Gissio/radpro/docs/manual.md

 $$n = \frac{m}{1 - m \tau}$$

-where $m$ is the rate in counts per seconds, and $\tau$ is the tube's dead time in seconds.
-To prevent overflow, the compensation factor is limited to a maximum value of 10.
+Here, $m$ is the uncompensated rate in counts per seconds, $\tau$ is the tube's dead time in seconds and $n$ is the compensated rate in counts per second.
+To prevent overflow, the compensation factor $1/(1 - m\tau)$ is limited to a maximum value of 10.

 Dead-time compensation is applied to instantaneous rate, average rate, cumulative dose and history.
 It is not applied to tube life pulse count nor data logs.